GodMischief/Weekly_Learnings/README.md

-# Weekly Learnings Journal
+# Weekly Learnings

 ## Description
-Welcome to the **Weekly Learnings Journal** repository!
+Welcome to the **Weekly Learnings** repository!
 This documentation serves as a detailed record of my ongoing journey in acquiring new knowledge and skills.
 Each week, I compile insights, discoveries, challenges, and solutions encountered during my learning process.

 ## Key Features
 1. **Weekly Entries:** Find a dedicated folder for each week, containing a markdown file summarizing key learnings and experiences.